tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Switching On / Off VM watch

-VM watch can be switched on / off by setting the `enabled` configuration.
+VM watch can be switched on / off by configuring the `enabled` property.

 ```
 {